 – 3/4 cup / ¼ lb. / 125g whole almonds

 Place one-third of the sugar (3/4 cup / 150 g) in a large frying pan with just enough water to moisten it.
-Add a few drops of red coloring.
-If you’re using the powdered form, take a small pinch – just enough to hold on the tip of a sharp knife.
+Add a few drops of red colouring.
+If you’re using the powdered form, take a small pinch – just enough to hold on to the tip of a sharp knife.

 Stir well and turn the heat to high.
 Bring to a boil.